elestio/ws-screenshot/README.md

 - outFormat: output format, can be jpg, png or pdf, default: jpg
 - isFullPage: true or false, indicate if we should scroll the page and make a full page screenshot, default: false
 - waitTime: integer value in milliseconds, indicate max time to wait for page resources to load, default: 100
+- headers: add extra headers to the request

 &nbsp;
 # Protect with an ApiKey